More

 Kayseri, the third largest city in Türkiye’s Central Anatolia Region, has numerous historical sites, natural beauties and, of course, a distinctive cuisine!

-Historical sites in Kayseri
+Historical places in Kayseri

 Let’s start exploring this city of history, with its magnificent routes and historical treasures!